We're making real progress on important policy issues impacting children with cancer and childhood cancer survivors:

 The Childhood Cancer Survivorship, Treatment, Access & Research (STAR) Act of 2017 is sweeping childhood cancer legislation that will help children with cancer live longer, healthier lives.
 Learn more about this bill. →

-The Childhood Cancer STAR Act is the most comprehensive childhood cancer legislation ever taken up by Congress.
-It represents important bipartisan legislation designed to advance pediatric cancer research and child-focused cancer treatments, while also improving childhood cancer surveillance and providing enhanced resources for survivors.
+The Childhood Cancer STAR Act is the most comprehensive childhood cancer legislation ever introduced and is designed to advance pediatric cancer research and child-focused cancer treatments, while also improving childhood cancer surveillance and providing enhanced resources for survivors.

 February 2018: CHIP Renewed for 10 Years

 The Children's Health Insurance Program (CHIP) has a proven track record of providing high-quality, cost-effective coverage for children with cancer.

 In January 2018, Congress agreed to a deal to re-open the government with a Continuing Resolution that included a 6-year extension of the Children's Health Insurance Program.
 Coming 114 days after CHIP expired, this reauthorization provided long-awaited relief to millions of American families who depend on CHIP for their kids' healthcare, including many families of children with cancer.